MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ---
 title: Modern, refreshed look for model-driven apps
-description: Learn about the updated, user interface that makes model-driven apps easier to use.
+description: Learn about the updated user interface that makes model-driven apps easier to use.
 author: adrianorth
 ms.topic: overview
 ms.date: 10/10/2024